Is Champagne better than sparkling wine?

 In contrast, Prosecco prefers to undertake the secondary fermentation in tanks – typically stainless steel.
 The fizz is then bottled under pressure and released relatively soon after the harvest.
 This method suits Prosecco.
 Its pleasures lie in the pear drop fruitiness of the Glera grape.
 It is not profound or very complex, but Prosecco’s global success suggests that many drinkers like their sparkling wine light, fizzy, and caressingly soft.
 DOCG versions, particularly those made from the Cartizze hill in Valdobbiadene, offer more refinement and precision.

 At first glance, Cava has a closer relationship to Champagne than Prosecco.
 The wines are made using the traditional method described above while leading growers to market expensive cuvées, often made in tiny quantities, that can easily compete with the best of Champagne.
 Yet, there are also significant differences.
 Stylistically, they have little in common.
-A top Cava will often display more savory, earthy, and herbaceous notes, typically fennel and ripe citrus.
-Younger examples can be quite one-dimensional: apple aromas, but little else.
+A top Cava will often display savory, earthy, herbaceous notes, typically fennel and ripe citrus.
+Younger examples can be quite one-dimensional: apple aromas but little else.
 The acidity is often lower than Champagne, and many growers, therefore, dispense with adding sugar before bottling – the practice is known as liqueur d’ expedition in Champagne.
 That category mostly benefits from some sugar – called dosage – in the blend.
 However, Cava boasts a ripeness, meaning that dosage can sometimes be superfluous.

 Codorniu Modernista Winery, Penedes